hbuchel/heather-buchel.com/content/blog/2026/02/accessibility-is-an-engineering-health-indicator.md

 Something I've been stewing on lately, as someone introduced to teams as an "accessibility specialist", is how much I am actually able to influence teams to improve their practices around web accessibility.
 Or how much I'm not able to.

-This isn't really a relevation or a surprise, but I've found that teams and orgs that struggle with accessibility, are already struggling with a multitude of other issues:
+This isn't really a revelation or a surprise, but I've found that teams and orgs that struggle with accessibility, are already struggling with a multitude of other issues:

 - Technical debt
 - Lack of front-end expertise